coq-community/docker-coq-action/README.md

 For more details about these images, see the [docker-coq wiki](https://github.com/coq-community/docker-coq/wiki).

-Assuming the Git repositiory contains a `folder/coq-proj.opam` file, it will run (by default) the following commands:
+Assuming the Git repository contains a `folder/coq-proj.opam` file, it will run (by default) the following commands:

 ```bash